cloudsandboxes/Azure-labs/README.md

 > The difficulty of the exercises are marked in stars.
 One star means it will take about 30 min to troubleshoot and solve the exercise.
 Every star more will take you about 30 min more.
 >

-# Azure Infrastructuur-as-a-Service (IaaS) excercises.
+# Azure Infrastructuur-as-a-Service (IaaS) exercises.

 > <img align="right" src="https://techcommunity.microsoft.com/t5/image/serverpage/image-id/64174i7A470844233F603A?v=1.0" alt="drawing" width="300"/> Solve these exercises in line with certifications MCSA 98-349, AZ-700, AZ-900, AZ-104, AZ-500, AZ-800, SC-900, SC-200.
 Resource include Azure Firewall, FrontDoor, Windows, Linux, loadbalancers, application gateways, IP-adresses, netwerking, routers, traffic access, Backup and high-availability design decisions.
 >